Skip to content

 To ensure your spatial SQL queries run efficiently and visualize correctly in Dekart, keep the following best practices in mind:

-• Review the Table Schema: Before writing a query, review the corresponding schema of your table in the Wherobots Spatial Catalog.
-This tells you the exact column names (e.g., fsq_category_labels, geom) and their data types (array, geometry).
+First, review the table's schema in the Wherobots Spatial Catalog.
+This will show you the exact column names (e.g., fsq_category_labels, geom) and their data types (array, geometry), which helps prevent simple syntax errors.

-• Consult Official Category Lists: When filtering by category in Foursquare or Overture Maps, use their respective dataset documentation to find the correct names and understand the hierarchy.
+Next, when filtering by categories from datasets like Foursquare or Overture Maps, consult their official documentation to find the correct category names and understand their hierarchies.
 This is crucial for building accurate filters.

-• Use % for Wildcard Searches: Use the percent sign (%) as a wildcard in LIKE statements to match multiple characters.
+• Wildcard Searches: Use the percent sign (%) in a LIKE clause as a wildcard to match any sequence of characters.
+For example, LIKE '%Restaurant' will find entries ending with "Restaurant".